-Katherine Bailey, PhD, is a licensed clinical psychologist at the West Los Angeles VA Healthcare Center and Deputy Chief of the Substance Use Disorder (SUD) Section for the VA Greater Los Angeles Healthcare System.
-She is a Health Sciences Clinical Instructor for the UCLA Department of Psychiatry and Biobehavioral Sciences.
+Katherine Bailey, PhD, is a licensed clinical psychologist at the West Los Angeles VA Healthcare Center and Deputy Chief of the Behavioral Health Division for SUD at the VA Greater Los Angeles Healthcare System.
+She is a Health Sciences Assistant Clinical Professor for the UCLA Department of Psychiatry and Biobehavioral Sciences.

-Dr. Bailey provides clinical services and supervision in the outpatient SUD and Pain Clinics with a focus on evidence-based therapies.
+Dr. Bailey provides clinical services and supervision in the outpatient Substance Use Disorders (SUD) and Pain Clinics with a focus on evidence-based psychotherapies.
 She earned a PhD in clinical psychology from the University of Illinois in Chicago, completed a clinical internship at the West LA VA Healthcare Center, and a clinical fellowship in health psychology at the San Francisco VA.
-She is a trainer and consultant for the national VA CBT-Chronic Pain evidence based psychotherapy rollout, and also certified in acceptance and commitment therapy (ACT), and mindfulness.
+She is a trainer for the national VA CBT-Chronic Pain evidence based psychotherapy rollout, and also certified in acceptance and commitment therapy (ACT), and mindfulness.